metomic/blog/_posts/2019-05-21-what-is-a-data-trust.md

 Yes, good question.
 If we are using all these apps and services to produce the data, how is the data trust the **first** entity to get their hands on it?
 Instead of just guessing the answer to this question, I went ahead and asked a data governance expert called [Anouk Ruhaak](https://twitter.com/AnoukRuhaak), and she said this:

 > So, the trust sort of becomes the data storage for the platform.
-Much in the same way the new web 3.0 browsers gives control of data to the **user**, rather than the **platform** (e.g. [Holochain](https://holochain.org/) or [Solid](https://solid.mit.edu/)).
+Much in the same way the new 'decdntralised web' gives control of data to the **user**, rather than the **platform** (e.g. [Holochain](https://holochain.org/) or [Solid](https://solid.mit.edu/)).
 That probably implies the data should be structured in a specific way, so the trust automatically knows how to store it. *Anouk Ruhaak, Data Governance Expert*

 Currently, when you post something on Facebook, that gets stored in one of Facebook's data centres (somewhere cold like Sweden).
 What Anouk is saying is that under a data trust model, when you post something on Facebook, it zips straight over to the data trust and Facebook actually have to *ask for it back.* Please look at this other nifty diagram that I crafted to illustrate what I mean (why conceptualise when you can visualise, amirite?)